ShahzaibAhmad05/SketchLogic/README.md

 SketchLogic is a Circuit Metadata Detector that can detect logic gates, rotations, and wires from hand-drawn circuit sketches, export results as structured JSON and render a clean visualization.

+It takes scanned jpg images of one (or more) Handdrawn circuits on a plain paper as input. (no lines on the paper)

 **Project Status:** *Development phase.*

 ---